-In its most basic form, call tracking software can associate a campaign with a single business telephone number.
+In its most basic form, call tracking software can associate a campaign with a specific business telephone number.
 This can allow a business to automatically monitor phone metrics like number of calls, location of calls and duration of calls.
-Basic phone call tracking can be effective if, for example, a business wants to gauge how many sales calls last shorter than 40 seconds (the voice equivalent of a bounce rate).
+Basic phone call tracking can also provide a small number of call metrics.
+For example, the number of sales calls that are shorter than 40 seconds (the voice equivalent of a bounce rate).
 However, more advanced insight requires more sophisticated software.

 Dynamic-Number Generation for SEO & SEM

-Imagine that you are operating a large enterprise travel business.
+Say you are operating a large enterprise travel business.
 You offer flights and accommodations to literally thousands of locations across the world.
-Picture how many keyword combinations could lead potential customers to your site.
+Imagine how many keyword combinations could lead potential customers to your site.
 In order to gain any true insight into which keywords are driving phone sales, you’ll need access to a large pool of unique telephone numbers.
-It’s not uncommon for enterprise-level businesses to reserve thousands of unique telephone numbers for call tracking.
+Therefore, enterprise-level businesses usually reserve thousands of unique telephone numbers for call tracking.

-With Dynamic-Number Generation, when a lead reaches your site by searching for a particular keyphrase, your business’ phone number will be automatically replaced by a number from a pool of unique phone numbers.
-This unique number will let your business know which keyphrase the lead used to find you.
-After your business captures that information, the unique number will return to your pool of phone numbers so it can be reused.
+With Dynamic-Number Generation, when a lead reaches your site by searching for a particular keyphrase, your business’ phone number is automatically replaced by a specific number pulled from a pool of unique phone numbers.
+This number will let your business know which phrase the lead used to find you.
+After you capture that information, the number will return to your pool of phone numbers so it can be reused.

 Call Tracking CRM Integration

 More sophisticated call tracking – and that which potentially brings the most return – involves tracking call metrics through a CRM, such as Salesforce.com.
-It’s easy to see how this adds value.
 Tracking campaign source metrics in a CRM enables metrics that go far beyond lead generation.
 Companies can make decisions based on the actual revenue that is generated through specific marketing efforts rather than just looking at the number of leads.

 On the grand continuum, it really has to do with marketing maturity levels.
 Companies running ads without any associated conversion-based metrics are at the early end of the spectrum.
 Those engaging in basic channel and keyword-based call tracking would be somewhere in the middle.
 At the same time, those making revenue-based decisions are the most mature.